-- Dick Grayson/Nightwing has been noted to be Batman's favored son, being the first Robin, the easiest to get along with, and, as Batman himself notes, possessed of qualities none of the other Robins will ever have.
+- Dick Grayson (Robin I/Nightwing) has been noted to be Batman's favored son, being the first Robin, the easiest to get along with, and, as Batman himself notes, possessed the qualities none of the other Robins will ever have.
 He understands Bruce's teachings the most, came into his own as a hero, and while as skilled as Bruce, can still make friends and keep them, something Bruce can't do.
 It's to the point that Bruce has shown an absolute willingness to kill for him, something he doesn't show for anyone else.
 After Bruce "died" in Final Crisis, Dick became Batman against his wishes.
 When he returned, he reacted pretty well to it, to the point that it's just common knowledge among the Batfamily that Dick will takeover when Bruce is unable to be Batman.
 Although Bruce tries to hide it, everyone in not only the Batfamily, but the entire DCU, knows that Dick is Bruce's favourite son, partner and colleague.

 - Harry Osborn from the Spider-Man Trilogy films, Ultimate Spider-Man and The Spectacular Spider-Man, which is an interesting case since he is an only child.
 His father Norman Osborn prefers his friend and fellow intellect Peter Parker over his own son.

-- Darkseid treats all his children terribly but out of all of them, he respects and likes Orion the most, even if Orion is on the good guy's side and actively opposes him.
+- Darkseid treats all his children terribly, but out of all of them, he respects and likes Orion the most, even if Orion is on the good guy's side and actively opposes him.
 This favoritism seems to stem from the fact that Orion is the strongest and most competent of the three sons and is the one who can and has stood up to Darkseid.
 Another reason is that Darkseid sees Orion as a Worthy Opponent.

-- Marvel's Thor is clearly his father's Odin's favorite.
+- The Mighty Thor: Thor is clearly his father's Odin's favorite.
 This goes to an insane level when, in Fear Itself, he is willing to destroy the entire Earth for Thor's sake.
 He never went that far for Loki or even Baldur, the latter of whom didn't even know he was one of Odin's sons until fairly recently.